soda-collections-objects-data-literacy/SODa_WissKI-ISWC25Bits/didacticConcept/SODa_WissKI-ISWC25Bits_didacticConcept.md

 \* [FORTH-ICS](https://www.ics.forth.gr/) has contributed the development of a web service that

-a) parses draw.io diagrams according to a json configuration file,
+* parses draw.io diagrams according to a json configuration file,
-b) identifies specific paths originating from a central node
+* identifies specific paths originating from a central node
-c) applies syntactic validation of these paths against a set of online ontology files specified in the json configuration file, and
+* applies syntactic validation of these paths against a set of online ontology files specified in the json configuration file, and
-d) exports the identified ontology paths to a Pathbuilder XML file.
+* exports the identified ontology paths to a Pathbuilder XML file.

 The generated Pathbuilder XML files are essentially used in order to define application profiles in WissKI installations, so that the end-user interface for the input of research data, remains as simple as possible, making transparent the complexity that is followed for the data storage structure according to the underlying ontology.